-14 Mar Keeping track of your suppliers is a necessary choice to make
+Building a strong relationship with your suppliers is a necessary choice to make

-The price-pressure issue in retail has always been here but according to Michael Hillmose, companies have been skilled at cutting those costs off – “Fashion companies find new markets where they can produce at a lower cost, but that possibility is gradually getting smaller”.
-As he points out, “The best solution seems to be developing your current supplier, if there isn’t any notable costs surrounding moving the production”.
+The price-pressure issue in retail is not new but according to Michael, brands have been skilled at cutting those costs off: “Fashion companies find new markets where they can produce at a lower cost but that possibility is gradually getting smaller”.
+As he points out, “The best solution seems to be developing your current supplier if there aren’t any notable costs surrounding moving the production”.

-So before changing supplier, evaluate current relations and consider maintaining cost-focused suppliers to communicate transparency and enrol a higher quality control of your brand and products.
+So before changing supplier, evaluate current relations and consider maintaining cost-focused suppliers to communicate transparency and enroll a higher control of your brand and products.

-Furthermore, the challenge is to manage suppliers when production and design spreading across borders.
-Therefore, a structured PDM strategy is now more important than ever, as Michael elaborates giving the example of a general trend in the European market: “In Europe, the development has been going in one direction the past couple of years – and that’s towards a larger production of basic items in Asia, with less specialized production within or around the borders of EU.”
+Furthermore, the challenge is to manage suppliers when spreading production and design across borders.
+Therefore, a structured PDM strategy is now more important than ever, as Michael elaborates with the example of a general trend in the European market: “In Europe, the development has been going in one direction the past couple of years – and that’s towards a larger production of basic items in Asia, with less specialized production within or around the borders of EU.”

 There is no time for mistakes and waste of valuable resources when it comes to production.
 It is crucial to take an active role in supplier control and PDM.
-Michael Hillmose clarifies that by implementing a PDM system, transparency and management of each deliverance, will be easily achieved and combined to improve quality control.
+Michael clarifies that by implementing a PDM system, transparency and management of each deliverance will be easily achieved and combined to improve quality control.

 - Build a stronger relationship with existing suppliers and evaluate cost vs. long-term assets before changing your supplier.